WABE (FM): History

 On January 19, 2022, Public Broadcasting Atlanta rebranded both WABE and WPBA-TV, along with their websites, podcasts and smartphone apps, as a single unified entity named WABE, with a new logo and slogan, "Amplifying Atlanta", and a call sign change for the television station.

 Local programming and productions

-During the day, WABE mixes public radio programs from NPR and other producers—including Morning Edition, All Things Considered, Here and Now, Fresh Air, and Marketplace—with its own local shows, including City Lights with Lois Reitzes, covering the arts; Closer Look with Rose Scott.
+During the day, WABE mixes public radio programs from NPR and other producers—including Morning Edition, All Things Considered, Here and Now, Fresh Air, and Marketplace—with its own local shows, including Closer Look with Rose Scott.
 Weekends continue to feature musical programming, including broadcasts of the Atlanta Symphony Orchestra and two programs hosted by H. Johnson: Jazz Classics on Saturday nights and Blues Classics on Friday nights.
-On Sunday nights, The Atlanta Music Scene presents concerts from venues in the area.
+On Sunday nights, The Atlanta Music Scene presents concerts from venues in the area, but was discontinued in 2026.